On a class of toric manifolds arising from simplicial complexes: Introduction

 \subsection{Acknowledgements}

-The authors are grateful to Anton Ayzenberg, Taras Panov, and Ale\v{s} Vavpeti\v{c} for various fruitful discussions, valuable comments and suggestions.
-The authors were supported by the Serbian Ministry of Science, Innovations and Technological Development through the Mathematical Institute of the Serbian Academy of Sciences and Arts.
+The authors are grateful to Anton Ayzenberg, Li Cai, Taras Panov, and Ale\v{s} Vavpeti\v{c} for various fruitful discussions, valuable comments and suggestions.
+Limonchenko and \v{Z}ivaljevi\'c were supported by the Serbian Ministry of Science, Technological Development and Innovation through the Mathematical Institute of the Serbian Academy of Sciences and Arts.